2014 Indoor Football League season

-The 2014 Indoor Football League season is the sixth season of the Indoor Football League (IFL).
+The 2014 Indoor Football League season was the sixth season of the Indoor Football League (IFL).
 Playing with nine teams in two conferences spread across the United States, the league's regular season kicked off on February 21, 2014, when the reigning league champion Sioux Falls Storm played host to the Nebraska Danger.
 The regular season ended 17 weeks later on June 21, 2014, with the Nebraska Danger visiting the Texas Revolution.

 Teams

 For 2014, the IFL maintained its two-conference no-divisions format with each of 9 teams scheduled to play 14 games during the 17-week regular season.
 That was the same number of teams as played in the 2013 IFL season.
 The Minnesota-based Bemidji Axemen expansion team replaced the Chicago Slaughter which returned to the Continental Indoor Football League for the 2014 season.